sirredbeard/awesome-wsl/README.md

 Required for running Linux GUI apps in Windows.
 See FAQ #9 above.

-* [VcXsrv](https://sourceforge.net/projects/vcxsrv/) - X server for Windows.
+* [VcXsrv](https://sourceforge.net/projects/vcxsrv/) - X server for Windows with hardware acceleration compiled with Visual Studio.
-* [Xming](https://sourceforge.net/projects/xming/) - Another X server for Windows.
+* [Xming](https://sourceforge.net/projects/xming/) - An older X server for Windows.
 Has not been updated since 2016.
+* [Cygwin/X](https://x.cygwin.com/) - Cygwin/X is a port of the X Window System to the Cygwin API layer for Windows.

 ### For Managing WSL